 — Jim's Test & Tag (@jimstestandtag) June 21, 2017

-According to the Government of Western Australia, there were 1,644 electric shocks reported in 2015-16 in WA alone (not including electrical shocks that resulted in fatality).
+According to the Government of Western Australia, there were 1,644 electric shocks reported in 2015-16 in WA alone (not including electrical shocks that resulted in a fatality).
 It is clear that when it comes to electrical safety, we all need to be diligent.
 You can do your part by investing in regular inspection services.

 Statutory testing standards are created and maintained by the Australian Government and Standards Australia.
 There are laws and regulations in place to help manage and reduce electrical risks in commercial, industrial, and residential environments.
 These standards are more important than just ticking a box – they’re there to make a difference.
 They are designed (and reviewed periodically) to make sure lives are saved.